Kolossi/kings-throne/index.md

 # Resource todos

 To maximise income, keep on top of these.
+After some time income is lost, or further income is blocked, unless these actions are taken.

 ## Weekly